Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 WAIT!
 Want to Apply Makeup like a Pro?
 Get The Ultimate Professional Makeup Bundle and learn the Makeup fundamentals, with pro step-by-step guides, charts, cheat sheets, SECRET professional makeup tips, a makeup face chart workbook & all you need to start to level up your makeup game!

 #9 You are using too much powder

-If you use too much setting powder, it can make your face look cakey and less natural.
+If you use too much setting powder, it can make your face look heavy and eventually, cakey and less natural.